SuspiciousCat869/AniDub-Captions/README.md

 - One-Punch Man
 - One-Punch Man II
 - Our Last Crusade or the Rise of a New World
+- Our Last Crusade or the Rise of a New World S2
 - Ouran High School Host Club
 - Outlaw Star
 - Overlord